takikadiri/kedro-boot/README.md

 - [Pyctuator](https://github.com/SolarEdgeTech/pyctuator) that report some service health metrology and application states.
 Usually used by service orchestrators (kubernetes) or monitoring to track service health and ensure it's high availability
 - Multiple environments configurations, leveraging kedro's OmegaConfigLoader. ``["fastapi*/"]`` config pattern could be used to configure the web server.
 Configs could also be passed as CLI args (refer to --help)

-You can refer to the spaceflights [Kedro FastAPI examples](examples/src/spaceflights_kedro_fastapi/app.py) that showcases serving multiples endpoints operations that are mapped to differents pipeline namespaces
+You can learn more by testing the [spaceflights Kedro FastAPI example](examples/README.md#rest-api-with-kedro-fastapi-server) that showcases serving multiples endpoints operations that are mapped to differents pipeline namespaces

 ## Consuming Kedro pipelines through SDK